jimmoffitt/pi-adventures/README.md

 ## Realtime Streaming APIs

-Gnip Streaming seems a bit more challenging.
+Gnip Streaming was a bit more challenging, but we got there.

+### Python streaming

++ [gnippy](https://pypi.python.org/pypi/gnippy) more or less worked straight out of the box.
+[Example code](https://github.com/jimmoffitt/pi-adventures/blob/master/gnippy_stream.py).
+    + Note: Using .gnippy configuration file had odd behavior, file not found on subsequent executions, so reverted to providing access tokens when creating client object.

-### Ruby pt-stream
+### Ruby pt-stream-pi

 + Resurrected an early attempt at a Ruby multi-publisher stream consumer.
 + Refactoring it for both Pi and ptv2.